top of page

 Year 11 (Under 16) : Wilson Cup

-The Jas Wilson Cup (donated by James W Wilson, director of William Wilson & Sons Ltd, "perambulator and toy makers of Guiseley", later to become Silver Cross) was first awarded in 1933 to the winners of four-team play-off involving the two two sides in the Leeds and Hunslet leagues.
+The Jas Wilson Cup (donated by James W Wilson, director of William Wilson & Sons Ltd, "perambulator and toy makers of Guiseley", later to become Silver Cross) was first awarded in 1933 to the winners of a four-team play-off involving the two two sides in the Leeds and Hunslet leagues.
 This tradition continued until 1967 when the league competitions were combined.
 For the next five years the cup was contested by the top Leeds team and the top Hunslet team.
 From 1974 until 1998 it was awarded to the Under 16 league winners, from 2014 until 2020 to the Under 15 cup winners and from 2022 to the Under 16 cup winners.

 Jas Wilson Cup.jpeg